MarcusLim0000/Beyond-the-Horizon-FE/README.md

 ![img can't be displayed](src/assets/logo.jpg)

-**Beyond the Horizon**
+<h1>**Beyond the Horizon**</h1>

 **Overview**

-<h1>Beyond the Horizon is a holiday planning web application designed to help users plan and manage their holidays.
-Users can create, view, edit, and delete holiday plans, as well as add details for hotels, flights, and events associated with each holiday.</h1>
+<p>Beyond the Horizon is a holiday planning web application designed to help users plan and manage their holidays.
+Users can create, view, edit, and delete holiday plans, as well as add details for hotels, flights, and events associated with each holiday.</p>

 Features:
 User Authentication: Users can sign up, log in, and log out.